AndyPeterson/commandbox-docs/deploying-commandbox/amazon-lightsail.md

 **Instance Settings**

-These are the insance settings that are working.
+These are the instance settings that are working.
 Your mileage may vary for something not indicated in this list.

 * Select OS Only
 * Ubuntu 18.04